instride-ch/mac-installer/README.md

 - Get the files you need [here](https://github.com/w-vision/MacInstaller/archive/refs/heads/feat-2021.zip) and extract them

+## ⏱ Preparation
+- Sign into the Mac App Store GUI manually
+- **For M1-Macs**: Install and create Rosetto Terminal, as explained [here](https://hackernoon.com/apple-m1-chip-how-to-install-homebrew-using-rosetta-su12331b) and use this Terminal for the installation process

 ## 💻 Installation
 - Copy the downloaded folder to your home directory (~) and rename it to MacInstaller
   <br/>-> `~/MacInstaller/`